ShreyaPrabhalitha/knee-osteoarthritis-deep-learning/README.md

-Knee Osteoarthritis Diagnosis using Deep Learning
+# Knee Osteoarthritis Diagnosis using Deep Learning

+## Project Overview
 This repository contains code for automated diagnosis and prediction of knee osteoarthritis using convolutional neural networks (CNNs) on knee MRI and X-ray images.

-Project Overview
 Deep learning-based system to detect and classify osteoarthritis severity and predict progression for early diagnosis and treatment planning.

+## Features
+- Automated detection and classification of knee osteoarthritis severity (Kellgren-Lawrence grades 0-4)
+- Support for DICOM, JPEG, and PNG medical imaging formats
+- Uses ResNet50 CNN architecture with transfer learning
+- Data preprocessing pipeline for medical images including resizing and normalization
+- Training, evaluation, and model saving workflows
+- Evaluation based on classification reports and confusion matrices

-Setup
+## Setup
-Install required packages: pip install -r requirements.txt

-Usage
-Run training with: python src/training.py
-Run evaluation with: python src/evaluation.py
+1. Clone this repository: